LabMobi/project-creator-android/README.md

 Dependencies are injected with Dagger.
 Constructor injection (@Inject annotated constructors) is preferred where possible.
 See `di` packages in modules and Injector class in the application module.

-The bootstrapper also includes updated Scrolls library that allows posting to email and chats (without the need of the backend), Gradle tasks for Nevercode, and pre-configured unit and instrumentation tests.
+The bootstrapper also includes updated Scrolls library that allows posting to email and chats (without the need of the backend), Gradle tasks for Codemagic, and pre-configured unit and instrumentation tests.

 See the example in the new project created by the bootstrapper for more information.